If there’s one thing guaranteed to get the jungle drums banging in the world of freelancing it’s Upwork fees for freelancers.

 Whether these things happen remains to be seen.
-A decrease in commission seems unlikely, but it would be a gesture to those still willing to – now quite literally – invest in their career by using the platform.
+A decrease in commission has not yet happened and seems unlikely, but it would be a nice gesture to those still willing to – now quite literally – invest in their career by using the platform.

 Alternatives to Upwork